Last updated: January 10, 2016

 You want your potential customers to be able to find you through search on the App Store because over half of apps are discovered this way.
 The first place that you need to start is selecting the right app store keywords and app name.

-Here are a few tips about how to define your app name and keywords on the iTunes App Store (go here for Google Play Store tips).
-Doing that well might not bring you to the top app ranks, but it will definitely give you better results.
+Here are a few tips on how to define your app name and keywords on the iTunes App Store (go here for Google Play Store tips).
+Doing this well might not get you on the Top Charts, but you can still get a ton of downloads.

-As far as App Store SEO is concerned, it’s your app name and keywords that count the most.
-Of course the rest will matter a lot to convince people (and good ratings help).
+As far as App Store SEO is concerned, your app name and keywords count the most.

 Basically, you need to find a good balance between keywords and branding.